1. Do we need to use their platform?

 You'll also want to talk to Ernest (PSF Infrastructure director) about

-either automating the periodic export of the csv file with all the
+either automating the periodic export of the csv file

 signatories, or else running the PSF's own instance of the service (which

 may also provide some more freedom in making the check advisory rather than

 I was thinking to just go with their platform, so we don't have to

 I will check with Ernest if we can get this set up on our own

 While I wouldn't expect them to object (since the proposal will save them a

 currently manual step), it would be worth checking

 Betsy on the PSF staff (as I believe they're the ones that handle the eSign